The DasSarma laboratory is located in the spectacular Inner Harbor of Baltimore, Maryland, at the Columbus Center.

 UNDERGRADUATE AND INFORMAL EDUCATION

 The DasSarma lab is committed to both undergraduate education and informal education.
-Undergraduate students from many area colleges participate in our laboratory research, including students from the University of Maryland Baltimore County, Towson University, Stevenson University, Goucher College, Baltimore City Community College, etc. Students who are interested in carrying out internships, independent study, or undergraduate research are encouraged to contact us.
+Undergraduate students from many area colleges participate in our laboratory research, including students from the University of Maryland Baltimore County, Towson University, Stevenson University, Goucher College, St. Mary’s College of Maryland, Baltimore City Community College, etc. Students who are interested in carrying out internships, independent study, or undergraduate research are encouraged to contact us.